brycie-boy/The_Cosmos/Mindfulness of breathing.md

 ## Mindfulness of breathing  #🧠

 Mindfulness of breathing is a meditaition subject of the [[Contemplation of body]].
-It is explained per the Buddha as follows:
+It is explained per [[the Buddha]] as follows:

 > ... mindful he breathes in, mindful he breathes out.
 Breathing in long, he understands: ‘I breathe in long’; or breathing out long, he understands: ‘I breathe out long.’
-Breathing in short, he understands: ‘I breathe in short’; or breathing out short, he understands: ‘I breathe out short' ...
-He trains thus: ‘I will breathe in experiencing the whole body’; he trains thus: ‘I will breathe out experiencing the whole body.’ ...
-He trains thus: ‘I will breathe in tranquilizing the bodily formation’; he trains thus: ‘I will breathe out tranquilizing the bodily formation.’ ...
+Breathing in short, he understands: ‘I breathe in short’; or breathing out short, he understands: ‘I breathe out short' ... he trains thus: ‘I will breathe in experiencing the whole body’; he trains thus: ‘I will breathe out experiencing the whole body.’ ... he trains thus: ‘I will breathe in tranquilizing the bodily formation’; he trains thus: ‘I will breathe out tranquilizing the bodily formation.’ ...

 [[Bhikkhu Bodhi]] illumunates on the passage with some notes stating: